How Much Does Your Life Cost?

 For people my age, there are typically two or three major items you’ll account for first.
 Fire up Google Sheets and let’s start here!

 • Housing – what’s your rent cost each month?
 What about utilities?
 If you’re scratching your head, log into your utility providers and rent portal and start looking back at the last few months of service to find an average.
 If you’re like, “Great, I know what I’m paying, but I have no idea if I can afford this or not!”
 Here’s a great rule of thumb to stick to: take your monthly take-home pay and divide by 3.
-E.g., if I make $5,000 per month, my total housing cost shouldn’t exceed $1,667 (but wow, I wouldn’t recommend getting anywhere close to that if you can help it).
+E.g., if I make $5,000 per month, my total housing cost shouldn’t exceed $1,667.

-• Whenever I tell people this, I frequently hear that that’s not possible in whichever city they’re living in.
-Unless you’re in San Francisco or New York, I promise it’s possible.
-I’ve never paid more than $900 for rent in Dallas (in Victory Park and Knox-Henderson), and most of the time the way I find deals is literally walking into leasing offices off the street and asking for their best 2BR rate.
+• Most of the time the way I find deals is literally walking into leasing offices off the street and asking for their best 2BR rate.
 The unit I live in now was listed for $2,300 online and I happened to stop by when they needed to fill it quickly – and boom, 4 weeks free and a discounted rate down to $1,700.
 The price listed online is what they think they can get for it… but if you’re willing to traipse around town in the Texas heat harassing leasing agents, you can usually get a better deal.
 I went to several places before my current apartment building and either wasn’t happy with the price they quoted me or wasn’t thrilled about the unit, and the extra hours of searching definitely paid off.

-• My building doesn’t have the concierge doorman or the once-monthly cleaning service, but it’s safe, clean, has wood floors, granite countertops, 10-ft. ceilings and is very spacious.
-I don’t want anyone to misunderstand – I’m not advocating for sacrificing comfort or safety in order to save money.
+• I’m not advocating for sacrificing comfort or safety in order to save money.
 I’m encouraging the boots-on-the-ground approach with apartment complexes that you’d still be excited to live in, rather than conceding whatever exorbitant rate you see on apartments.com and forking it over without pressing.

 • Car – most people have a car payment and car insurance.
 You probably know these since they’re fixed – so take some time to list those, too.
-Car payments are a tricky one; my frugality might be clawing its way to the keyboard but I think you’d be hard-pressed to ever sell me on a car payment that exceeds $500/mo. unless you’re absolutely RAKING it in.
-Most salespeople will tell you that you can afford a lot more than you actually can, because their definition of “afford” is “won’t default on the payments.”
+Remember that most salespeople will tell you that you can afford a lot more than you comfortably can, because their definition of “afford” is “won’t default on the payments.”
 Our definition of “afford” is “won’t really miss the money every month.”

-• Debt & loans – I didn’t have much experience navigating these categories before Matriarch, and now I feel like APR mamí.
-Let’s tackle this in two parts:
+• Debt & loans – Let’s tackle this in two parts:

 • Credit card/consumer debt: Definitely priority #1.
 I recommend using a credit card payoff calculator to project how long it’ll take to pay off the card and how much you’ll pay in interest.
 Using figures that are totally in line with what I see a lot with clients, consider this: